 How BIM spurs innovation for 6 manufacturing companies

-Building information modelling is changing how specifiers explore products, how they collaborate and what they specify.
+Building information modeling is changing how specifiers explore products, how they collaborate, and what they specify.
 But how can BIM break new ground for manufacturing companies?
-Get inspired by VELUX, Riwal, Kanlux, Icons of Denmark, Electrolux and Roca in this 8-minute read.
+Get inspired by VELUX, Riwal, Kanlux, Icons of Denmark, Electrolux, and Roca in this 8-minute read.

 This blog is a breakout piece from our e-book: 7 cases for the business value of BIM.

 Why BIM spurs innovation for building product manufacturers

 New processes, technologies, and ideas tend to create ripple effects.
 BIM is no exception.
 The digital process is a disruptive droplet expanding into all parts of the building industry.
 It's upgrading how the construction industry designs, operates, assembles, and develops.
 It’s re-engineering the entire construction supply chain.

 But how does a manufacturer fit into the mix?
 Well, manufacturers' product data is critical to the success of BIM.
 In fact, it might even make or break a deal.
 Anders Johansen, European channel manager at Electrolux, offers his first-hand experience in 7 cases for the business value of BIM.: